okeshawarz/prospectus/keshawarz_prospectus_v2.md

 My most major critique,
-and where I feel that this essay contributes the most to the literature, is that this study may have serious problemswith external validity.
+and where I feel that this essay contributes the most to the literature, is that this study may have serious problems with external validity.
 It is based on a single case study centered around a single housing type in a single city.